Statistical laws and linguistics differ in naturalistic video and fictional conversations: Introduction

-Outside of classical literature, some textual analysis has looked at Wikipedia pages~\cite{altmann2024statisticallaws}, internet forums~\cite{kubo_2011}, news across languages~\cite{yu2018zipf_50langs_structural_pattern,rosillo_rodes2025entropy_ttr_gigaword}, and Twitter~\cite{rosillo_rodes2025entropy_ttr_gigaword} to replicate Zipf's or \heapslaw.
-In online communities, while niche words marginally add to the lexicon, they can be core to a subset of the lexicon depending on the context~\cite{altmann2011niche_lexicons_online}---such as community-specific vocabulary in hobby communities---suggesting that context, if not medium, shows rich communication differences from a language's broader, written lexicon.
-Yet little work seeks to study the mechanisms underlying scaling~\cite{piantadosi2014zipf_mechs_review} and language domains outside of written works.

-Far less scaling research has focused on conversation corpora, and even less has offered social linguistic explanations of scaling mechanisms.
-The following small body relevant to conversation has been more varied than the research focusing on books or derivations.
-A notable work in this niche studied multilingual naturalistic corpora in mixed settings (face-to-face, telephone, and task-based), looking at multiple linguistic units of interest to include parts of speech and open and closed classes~\cite{linders2023zipf_spoken_dialog}.
-Ref.~\cite{linders2023zipf_spoken_dialog} went further to describe the scaling mechanism in spoken dialogue as stemming from the principle of least effort.
-A few other studies focus on spoken language transcripts.
-Research on elderly group conversation~\cite{abe_2021} studied whether cognition scores related to scaling exponents, finding cognition score groups showed some variation in \heapslaw\ scaling exponents.
-Other work analyzed 10 transcribed naturalistic conversations from the British National Corpus and compared them to 10 books~\cite{bian2016scaling_like_lin}.\footnote{ Ref.~\cite{bian2016scaling_like_lin} seems to be the published version of Ref.~\cite{lin2015scalinglawshumanspeech}. } Above are the most relevant studies to the current work, yet others have explored linguistic scaling laws in conversational data but with a different focus~\cite{baixeries2013children_adults_convos,torre2019buckeye_corpus_zipf,hernandez-fernandez_linguistic_2019,neophytou2017aphasia_zipf,ellis2009esl_convo_zipf}.\footnote{ The earliest relevant work here~\cite{ellis2009esl_convo_zipf} studied English language acquisition and assessed type-token scaling among learners.
-In a small sample of non-native and native speaker transcripts across very diverse settings, learners used highly frequent and prototypical verb constructions first---following Zipf's law. }
+Relatively less text scaling research has focused on conversational corpora, and even fewer works have offered social linguistic insight into scaling mechanisms.
+A notable work in this niche studied multilingual naturalistic corpora in mixed settings (face-to-face, telephone, and task-based), looking at parts of speech and open and closed classes~\cite{linders2023zipf_spoken_dialog}.
+Ref.~\cite{linders2023zipf_spoken_dialog} described the scaling mechanism in spoken dialogue as stemming from the principle of least effort.
+Other relevant studies have focused on spoken language transcripts such as elderly group conversation~\cite{abe_2021} and a small transcribed naturalistic sample from the British National Corpus in comparison to books~\cite{bian2016scaling_like_lin}.